What is IgA?

 Diagnosis of selective IgA deficiency is based on:

-- Patient symptoms, including history of recurrent infections, chronic diarrhoea and autoimmune diseases
+- Patient symptoms, including a history of recurrent infections, chronic diarrhoea and autoimmune diseases

 - Quantitative immunoglobulin studies, which generally reveal low IgA and normal levels of other immunoglobulins (though some patients may also have low IgG levels)